I was not having my best day, I was missing my family back in Chile and feeling a bit low.

 Oh... that is not good at all, I reply, I am sorry to hear that., Did they help you out?...
 I asked a bit confused...

-No, I have cancer, they gave me 3 months to live and my last wish is to go surfing with my daughter that I haven't seen for a while...
+No, I have cancer, they gave me 3 months to live and I just want to go surfing with my daughter that I haven't seen for a while...take some photos and gave the phone to her.

 I just went silent as I didn't know what to say... after a few seconds I decided to speak from my own experience, and I said something like, I am sure she would be very happy to see you and spend some time with you, because sometimes, even if we want we just can't be there for the ones we love... and that was my thing that day.